Rami-RK/Machine-Learning-Projects/README.md

 5) Checking and removal of Multicollinearity using VIF technique
 6) Modelling and accuracy testing
 #### Project 3.
 Naive Bayes for Text Classification:
-An application of  Naive Bayes, for text classification Where everything explained from scratch accompanied with a slide for an explanation of equations and compared with the sckit-learn result.
+An application of  Naive Bayes, for text classification Where everything explained from scratch accompanied with a slide(Text Classification Naive Bayes.pptx) for an explanation of equations and compared with the sckit-learn result.
 Concept covered:
 1) Removing stopwords
 2) Building a vocabulary of words
 3) Frequency calculation of words